Hardness of monadic second-order formulae over succinct graphs: Cw-trivial formulae

 If $f$ is $P$-meager in some integer $n$, then any SAT instance $S$ of size $n$ such that $G_{f(S)}$ has more than $P(n)$ vertices must be a negative instance.
 On the other hand, if $G_{f(S)}$ is smaller than $P(n)$, then we can test $\psi$ on $G_{f(S)}$ in time polynomial in $|G_{f(S)}|$ (the degree of the polynomial being the quantifier rank of $\psi$, recall that $\psi$ is a first-order sentence) and therefore in time polynomial in $n$.
 Thus we have the following lemma.

-\begin{lemma} Assume that $f$ is a reduction as before and let $P$ be a polynomial.
-There is a polynomial-time algorithm that solves SAT on all instance sizes that are in the $P$-meagerness set of $f$. \end{lemma}
+\begin{lem} Assume that $f$ is a reduction as before and let $P$ be a polynomial.
+There is a polynomial-time algorithm that solves SAT on all instance sizes that are in the $P$-meagerness set of $f$. \end{lem}

 \begin{proof} Given an instance $S$ of SAT with size $n$, compute the network $f(S)$ in polynomial time; call $G$ its transition graph.
 We can compute the size of $G$ from $f(S)$ in polynomial time, because we have the list of nodes and the state set of each node.
 If $|G| > P(n)$, then return 'false': if $f$ is not $P$-meager in $n$ then the answer doesn't matter, and if $f$ is $P$-meager in $n$ then it means that $S$ is a negative instance of SAT.
 Otherwise compute $G$ itself, which can be done in polynomial time since $|G| \leq P(n)$, and evaluate $\psi$ on $G$, which can also be done in polynomial time (the final answer is negated if reduction $f$ is from UNSAT instead of SAT). \end{proof}